Al Jazeera effect

-The Al Jazeera effect is a term used in political science and media studies to describe the impact of new media and media sources on global politics, namely, reducing the government and mainstream media monopoly on information and empowering groups which previously lacked a global voice.
-The primary example is the effect's namesake – the impact of the Al Jazeera Media Network on the politics of the Arab world.
+The Al Jazeera effect is a term used in political science and media studies to describe the impact of new media and media sources on global politics.
+The term was coined by Philip Seib in his book "The Al Jazeera Effect".
+The primary example is the effect's namesake—the impact of Al Jazeera on the politics of the Arab world, which played a historic role in transforming the region's media.
+Seib argues that the rise of emerging media has weakened governments’ ability to control flow of information.
+The Al Jazeera effect can be seen as a parallel to the CNN effect.